How To Ski On Ice: 10 Steps For Skiing On Icy Slopes

 To get to grips with this make slow, deliberate, gradual movements: just like driving on ice.
 A small change in your stance can have a big effect on the skis.
 Don't make knee-jerk reactions

-2. Learn to pressure your outside ski
+2. Learn to balance against your outside ski

 Here’s the key to staying on your feet on the ice.
 Standing on the outside ski is important in any situation, but it becomes essential when the slope gets icy.

 Any time the skis want to slide away from the body, bringing the weight over the outside foot means you simply slide with them.